 Neuropathy in the peripheral parts of the body, such as the hands and feet, is one of the hallmarks of diabetes.
 Becoming deficient in chromium can initiate this condition, and it can also worsen the peripheral neuropathy suffered by diabetics.

 Chromium deficiency can cause “brain fog,” confusion, or general mental decline.
 These effects are caused by cellular death in the brain spurred by dangerously high blood sugar levels.

-How long do you need to take chromium to start experiencing its benefits if you’re deficient?
+How long do you need to take chromium to start experiencing its benefits?

 Chromium is a fat-soluble nutrient, which means that it takes your body a long time to properly process this essential mineral.
-Therefore, recovering from deficiency can take a while, but keep in mind that your body only needs tiny amounts of chromium to operate.
-If you are deficient, you should start experiencing the benefits of chromium supplementation within a few days to a week.
+Your body only needs tiny amounts of chromium for healthy function, but it can take from a few days to a week to experience any benefits.